LazaUK/MicrosoftAgentFramework-RampUp-AgentsV2/README.md

 - Configure your environment and set up necessary imports using the `agent_framework` package:

+> [!NOTE]
+> These notebooks were tested with specific version of Agent Framework, v1.11.0.
+To ensure reproducible output, please install Agent Framework with `pip install --force-reinstall agent-framework==1.11.0`.

 ``` Python
 # Import required packages
 import os